journalmedia/jrnl-precision-ios-swift-package-public/README.md

 # jrnl-precision-ios-swift-package-public

-Binary Swift Package for the Journal Precision iOS SDK.
+Binary Swift Package distribution for the Journal Precision iOS SDK.

+This repository contains the public Swift Package wrapper for prebuilt `.xcframework` binaries.
+The source code and full integration documentation live in the private source repository and are shared with approved integration partners as needed.

+## Product

-This package exposes two libraries:
+This package exposes one library product:

-- `JournalPrecisionDMP`
-- `JournalPrecisionNativeNetwork`
+- `PrecisionNativeSDK`

-These products are distributed as prebuilt xcframework binaries and are intended to be added to consumer iOS apps through Swift Package Manager.
+Add this product to the iOS app targets that integrate Journal Precision.

 ## Requirements